MattZackey/Atari-Reinforcement-Learning/README.md

 $$Q(s,a, \textbf{w}) \approx Q(s,a),$$

 where $\textbf{w}$ are the parameters.
-This allows us to generalise from seen states to unseen states.
-In Deep Q-learning, a neural network is used as the function approximator, and it is typical to refer to it as a Q-network.
+This allows us to generalise from seen to unseen states.
+In Deep Q-learning, a neural network is used as the function approximator, and it is typical to refer to it as the Q-network.

 ### Experience Replay